zonemaster/zonemaster/docs/public/configuration/tld-url-specification.md

 ## Preconditions

-If the [given domain name][#given-domain-name] has one or more IDN labels submitted in U-label format, then those must be converted to [A-label][RFC 5890#2.3.2.1] format before the steps below can be run.
+If the [given domain name] has one or more IDN labels submitted in U-label format, then those must be converted to [A-label][RFC 5890#2.3.2.1] format before the steps below can be run.
 This also applies to the TLD label.

 The given domain name must be submitted in lower case, i.e. `A-Z` must be downcased to `a-z` before submission.

+The URL used is based on the [given domain name].
+If the given domain name matches one of the following conditions then no URL will be provided, and that can not be overridden by Backend configuration.

+* The given domain name is illegal, i.e. it contains illegal character(s) that [prevents it from being tested by Zonemaster][Requirements]
+* The given domain name is the root zone (`.`).
+* The given domain name is a TLD, e.g. `se` or `fr`.

 ## Limitations